History of the Anglo-Egyptian Sudan: The road to independence

 The pro-Egyptian NUP boycotted the 1948 Legislative Assembly elections.
 As a result, pro-independence groups dominated the Legislative Assembly.
 In 1952, leaders of the Umma-dominated legislature negotiated the Self-Determination Agreement with Britain.
 The legislators then enacted a constitution that provided for a prime minister and council of ministers responsible to a bicameral parliament.
-The new Sudanese government would have responsibility in all areas except military and foreign affairs, which remained in the British governor general's hands.
-Cairo, which demanded recognition of Egyptian sovereignty over Sudan, repudiated the co-dominium agreement in protest and declared its reigning monarch, Faruk, king of Sudan.
+The new Sudanese government would have responsibility in all areas except military and foreign affairs, which remained in the British governor-general's hands.
+Cairo, which demanded recognition of Egyptian sovereignty over Sudan, repudiated the condominium agreement in protest and declared its reigning monarch, Faruk, King of Egypt and the Sudan.

 After seizing power in Egypt and overthrowing the Faruk monarchy in late 1952, Colonel Muhammad Naguib broke the deadlock on the problem of Egyptian sovereignty over Sudan.
 Cairo previously had linked discussions on Sudan's status to an agreement on the evacuation of British troops from the Suez Canal.
 Naguib separated the two issues and accepted the right of Sudanese self-determination.
-In February 1953, London and Cairo signed an Anglo-Egyptian accord, which allowed for a three-year transition period from co-dominium rule to self-government.
+On February 12, 1953, London and Cairo signed an Anglo-Egyptian accord, which allowed for a three-year transition period from condominium rule to self-government.
 During the transition phase, British troops would withdraw from Sudan.
 At the end of this period, the Sudanese would decide their future status in a plebiscite conducted under international supervision.
 Naguib's concession seemed justified when parliamentary elections held at the end of 1952 gave a majority to the pro-Egyptian NUP, which had called for an eventual union with Egypt.
 In January 1954, a new government emerged under NUP leader Ismail al-Azhari.